5 best SNES emulators for Android

 Snes9x EX+ has been around for a long time and it’s considered the best free SNES emulator currently available.
 It’s open source and has the basic features required for an SNES emulator to be enjoyable, including save/load states, on-screen controls, support for .smc, .sfc, and zip files, and support for game pads.
 It looks a little old school, but works well on pretty much every device rocking a single core 1Ghz processor or better which is pretty much all of them at this point.
 It’s good, it’s free, and it’s worth a shot.

 [Price: Free / $3.99]

 This last one is kind of a wild card.
 SNESoid used to be a very popular app in the Google Play Store but was pulled due to legal concerns.
 Fortunately, the app is now available for free using the button below.
 Unfortunately, you’ll have to download the APK yourself and sideload it manually.
 This app hasn’t been updated in a couple of years so you can expect some compatibility issues depending on your device.
-That said, it still runs very smoothly for most games on most devices.
-There is a fast forward mode (to speed up game play), C-Core support (allows the play of games like Super Mario RPG), and support for external controllers.
-It’s free and it’s a little off the beaten path but at one point it was one of the most solid emulators available.
+We’re only recommending this one for readers who have very old devices that are running older versions of Android.
+It worked very well back in the day its lack of updates to newer versions of Android make it a great option for those few who are still in the “pre-Jelly Bean” builds of Android or have re-purposed older devices for playing games.
+It is entirely free and it works well, although you may need to tweak some settings (like C-Core) to get some games to work properly.